 The natural gas reserves estimated to be attributable to the Underlying Properties of the Trust are depleting assets and production from those reserves will diminish over time.
-Furthermore, the Trust is precluded from acquiring other oil and gas properties or royalty interests to replace the depleting assets and production.
+Furthermore, the Trust is precluded from acquiring other oil and gas properties or Royalties to replace the depleting assets and production.

 The proceeds payable to the Trust from the Royalties are derived from the sale of the production of natural gas from the Underlying Properties.
 The natural gas reserves attributable to the Underlying Properties are depleting assets, which means that the reserves of natural gas attributable to the Underlying Properties will decline over time.
 As a result, the quantity of natural gas produced from the Underlying Properties will decline over time.
-Based on the estimated production volumes in the original reserve report described in the Prospectus, the gas production from proved producing reserves attributable to the PDP Royalty Interest is projected to decline at an average rate of approximately 8.5% per year over the life of the Trust.
-As a PUD Well is drilled and placed on production, the production rate is expected to decline approximately 37.3% during the first year of production, approximately 14.7% during the next three to five years of production and approximately 8.0% per year for the remainder of the economically productive life of the well.
-These production characteristics are generally consistent with other development wells in the AMI.
-The anticipated rate of decline is an estimate and actual decline rates may vary from those estimated.
+Based on the estimated production volumes in the original reserve report described in the Prospectus, the gas production from proved producing reserves attributable to the PDP Royalty Interest was projected to decline at an average rate of approximately 8.5% per year over the life of the Trust.
+With respect to the PUD Wells, as of the Trust formation date, the production rate was expected to decline approximately 37.3% during the first year of production, approximately 14.7% during the next three to five years of production and approximately 8.0% per year for the remainder of the economically productive life of the well.
+These production characteristics were generally consistent with other development wells in the AMI.
+The anticipated rate of decline as originally projected was an estimate and actual decline rates may vary from those estimates.

 Future maintenance may affect the quantity of proved reserves that can be economically produced from the Underlying Properties to which the wells relate.
 The timing and size of these projects will depend on, among other factors, the market prices of natural gas.
-With the exception of ECA's commitment to drill the PUD Wells, ECA has no contractual obligation to make capital expenditures on the Underlying Properties in the future.
+ECA has no contractual obligation to make capital expenditures on the Underlying Properties in the future.
 Furthermore, for properties on which ECA is not designated as the operator, ECA has no control over the timing or amount of those capital expenditures.
 ECA also has the right to non-consent and not participate in the capital expenditures on properties for which it is not the operator, in which case ECA and the Trust will not receive the production resulting from such capital expenditures.
 If ECA or other operators of the wells to which the Underlying Properties relate do not implement maintenance projects when warranted, the future rate of production decline of proved reserves may be higher than the rate currently expected by ECA or estimated in the reserve report.